ianpleasance/home-assistant-alexa-webhook/README.md

 build_aws_lambda_ips_conf.py: Script to build the above

 webhooks.csv: The primary file which defines names, paths, HTTP(S) methods, and response text for webhooks.
-This is the one that should be edited to add and remove webbooks webhooks.conf: Openresty location configurations, built from the above webhooks.json: Static JSON file listing webhooks and their configuration, built from the above build_webhooks_conf.py: Script to turn webhooks.csv into webhooks.conf and webhooks.json and webhook_payloads.lua
+This is the one that should be edited to add and remove webbooks webhooks.conf: OpenResty location configurations, built from the above webhooks.json: Static JSON file listing webhooks and their configuration, built from the above build_webhooks_conf.py: Script to turn webhooks.csv into webhooks.conf and webhooks.json and webhook_payloads.lua